mfreedle/consensus-agent/docs/internal/TESTING.md

-# Agent Mark Backend Testing Guide
+# Consensus Agent Backend Testing Guide

-This guide will walk you through testing the Agent Mark backend step by step.
+This guide will walk you through testing the Consensus Agent backend step by step.

 ## Prerequisites